LegacyFixer

 No PR flooding

-Controlled beta scope
+Controlled early access scope

 Scans run asynchronously in the cloud.
-Pull requests are created only when repository settings allow it and when a fix is available.
+Pull requests are created only when repository settings explicitly allow it and when a fix is available.

 LegacyFixer does not make broad code changes, refactor applications, or merge anything automatically.
 Fixes are proposed through pull requests for human review.